Why Is This Area Important?

 Options

-Unlike futures contracts, options offer the right, but not the obligation, to a future transaction in an underlying asset or security.
-A call option provides the right to buy a specified quantity, at a ‘strike’ price, at a time on or before expiration of the contract.
-A put option provides the right to sell at a ‘strike’ price on or before the expiry date.
+Unlike futures contracts, Options offer the right, but not the obligation, to a future transaction in an underlying asset or security.
+A Call Option provides the right to buy a specified quantity, at a ‘strike’ price, at a time on or before expiration of the contract.
+A Put Option provides the right to sell at a ‘strike’ price on or before the expiry date.

+The option buyer has the choice of when and whether to exercise the option.
+The writer (one who sells the option) - put or call - has to fulfil the terms of the contract if required to do so.
 Exchange-traded options have standard contracts and trade on public exchanges.
-The theoretical value of an option can be calculated at any time using accepted mathematical models, which also determine the value of an option under changing conditions, which is how the trading price is established.
+The theoretical value of an Option can be calculated at any time using accepted mathematical models, which also determine the value of an Option under changing conditions, which is how the trading price is established.